-Professor of International Migration and Forced Displacement, and Deputy Director, Institute for Research into Superdiversity, University of Birmingham
+Professor of International Migration and Forced Displacement, and Director, Institute for Research into Superdiversity, University of Birmingham

 Before joining the School of Social Policy as a Birmingham Fellow in February 2013, Nando was Senior Research Officer at the Refugee Studies Centre and Senior Researcher at the Centre on Migration, Policy and Society (COMPAS) at the University of Oxford.